The Big Difference

 There are no Bad Photos

-If your clients are having fun when they’re trying to pose, the chances are they’ll be laughing; ruining the shot that you were originally going for.
+If your clients are having fun when they’re trying to pose, the chances are they’ll start laughing; ruining the shot that you were originally going for.
 I urge you to carry on shooting as you never quite know what it’s going to look like.

 For the photo below, I had my camera set to aperture priority at f/3.5 and the shutter speed set itself to 1/160s which unfortunately wasn’t quite fast enough to capture the sudden movement but that doesn’t mean it’s not a good photo.